sn0wle0pard/TypeScript-Handbook/pages/Basic Types.md

 let strLength: number = (someValue as string).length;
 ```

-The two samples are equivalent.
-Using one over the other is mostly a choice of preference; however, when using TypeScript with JSX, only `as`-style assertions are allowed.
+The two samples are equivalent.Using one over the other is mostly a choice of preference; however, when using TypeScript with JSX, only `as`-style assertions are allowed.

 # `let`에 관한 참고사항